JAIS Manuscript Categories – Information for Authors

 Submitting a Cover Letter

-- Indicate the manuscript category of submission;
+- The manuscript category of submission.

-If disclosures need to be made against points 4, 5 or 6 above, then the authors should provide an explanation as to why the current paper offers a contribution over and above what has appeared before or been submitted for publication elsewhere.
-For papers that have been rejected from JAIS on a prior occasion, the authors should explain how they have addressed reviewers’ comments from the previous submission, or why they have not addressed these comments.
+If disclosures need to be made against point 5 above, then the authors should provide an explanation as to how the current paper offers a contribution over and above that which has appeared before or been submitted for publication elsewhere.
+For papers that have appeared in a conference proceedings, the authors should explain how they have improved and extended the paper over and above the conference publication.

 Note that it is strongly recommended that authors obtain feedback on working versions of a paper before submission.
 Workshops and conference presentations are an excellent means of obtaining feedback, and information about prior presentations is generally viewed positively.

 Reviews in JAIS are double blind.
 Authors do not know who reviews their paper, and reviewers do not know the names of the authors.
 The Senior Editor and the Editor-in-Chief know the names of all involved.
 Therefore, the authors should write their submission and use references in such a manner as to not reveal their identity.